Security Data Works

 "Everyone's building the policy layer.
 Nobody's talking about the pipes."

-That's Matthias Vallentin, CEO of Tenzir, in November 2025 — calling out an architectural gap that becomes obvious once it's named.
-DSPM and DLP and AI Security platforms assume the customer has high-performance security data infrastructure already in place: streaming telemetry, schema-on-read flexibility, real-time enrichment, bidirectional lineage tracking, columnar storage optimized for analytics.
-Most organizations have none of that.
-They have batch ETL jobs, Logstash configs that haven't been touched in three years, Kafka clusters held together with duct tape and good intentions.
-The policy layer gets deployed on top of that, and the performance claims evaporate.
+That's Matthias Vallentin, CEO of Tenzir, in November 2025, calling out an architectural gap that becomes obvious once it's named.
+DSPM, DLP, and AI Security platforms assume the customer has high-performance security data infrastructure already in place: streaming telemetry, schema-on-read flexibility, real-time enrichment, bidirectional lineage tracking, columnar storage optimized for analytics.
+Most of the estates I've seen have little of that, because what they actually run is batch ETL jobs, Logstash configs that haven't been touched in three years, and Kafka clusters held together with duct tape and good intentions, so when the policy layer gets deployed on top of that the performance claims evaporate.

 This is the same evidence pattern visible in the broader anchor hypothesis on the platform baseline: decisions made at the foundation layer cascade for years.
 The DSPM/DLP/AI Security category just makes the cascade more visible in procurement because the policy-layer marketing language is so specific (sub-100ms, real-time, automated remediation) that the gap with the underlying infrastructure shows up immediately.